This homemade vegan sweet potato flatbread recipe can be baked or fried with 4 ingredients, including your favorite whole wheat or gluten-free flour.

 - Microwave – This is the quickest and easiest method.
 Scrub the potatoes, pierce them a few times with a fork, then place them on a microwave-safe plate.
 Cook them for 5 minutes.
 Turn them over and cook for another minute if they are not super-soft.

-- Once the sweet potatoes are cooked, transfer the cubes to a large bowl or use a spoon to clean out the skins if you've baked them.
+- Transfer sweet potato cubes to a large bowl or use a spoon to clean out the skins if you've baked them.
 Use a potato masher to mash the potatoes until they are smooth.
 You can also use a hand beater or food processor to accomplish this task.

-- It's a good idea to measure the amount of mashed sweet potatoes you end up with.
+- Measuring the amount of mashed sweet potatoes you end up with is a good idea.
 This will guide the amount of flour you'll need.
 If you end up with more than 2 cups, adjust the baking powder and salt accordingly.

 - Add 2 cups of flour, baking powder, and salt to another medium bowl.
 Mix the dry ingredients and then add the sweet potatoes.
 Measure out another cup of flour and keep it handy because you're about to get your hands messy.